rit-construct-makerspace/makerspace-docs/docs/Atrium Makerspace/Wood Shop Machines/Paint Booth.md

 Each trash can has a label above it, along with the aerosol trash having a size limiter installed.

 <p class = "clear-float"></p>

+## Reserving the Paint Booth

+As the Paint Booth is a low-impact area that is used by many people, we have two avenues for using it.
+We have an open hours sessions from Monday - Friday between 10am and 4pm.
+If you need this for longer, you can only reserve in slots from 4pm to 10am the following day.
+This time must be reserved at least a week in advance.
+These requests can be submitted through email to: [make@rit.edu](mailto:make@rit.edu)

+For general use, you can stop in Monday - Friday 10am to 4pm.
+This is first come, first serve.

+For specific use, you must reserve at least 1 week in advance, and must book the 4pm to 10am slot, even if you don't intend on using this entire time.
+This will help prevent conflicts and allow time for wrap-up.

+If coordination for longer use is required, please reach out to professional staff: [make@rit.edu](mailto:make@rit.edu)